nationalarchives/dr2-preservica-client/site-docs/src/main/paradox/entity/usage/index.md

 * Passes a stream of the response to the function provided by the second argument.

 ### entitiesUpdatedSince
 * Calls the `updated-since` endpoint using the parameters in the arguments.
+Has an optional end date which won't return requests newer than that date if provided.
 * Converts the response to `Seq[Entity]` and returns

 ### entityEventActions